 5 Ways to Save Money on Your Move

-We’ve written several posts that compare moving options, and how to price out each option to help people through the process of planning their move, because the bottom line is that most people want to save money where they can when moving.
+We’ve written several posts that compare the costs of different moving options, because the bottom line is that most people want to save money where they can when moving.

 After helping thousands of Canadians move over the years, we’ve learned that the most important factors to our customers when they’re moving are:

 1) Good customer service